RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Hide taskbar (requires restart)** _(Windows only)_

 With this setting enabled, the taskbar will be hidden when launching ES-DE, and it will be restored when the application exits.
-This can make for a more seamless experience as the taskbar could otherwise flash by briefly when launching games and when returning from games.
-It could potentially cause some issues on some Windows installations though, so the option is disabled by default.
+This can make for a more seamless experience as the taskbar could otherwise flash by briefly when launching and when returning from games.
+But it can potentially cause issues on some Windows installations so it's disabled by default.

 **Run in background (while game is launched)**